zhantech/ysl-twrp/README.md

-TWRP device tree for Xiaomi Redmi 6 pro (sakura)
+TWRP device tree for Xiaomi Redmi S2 (YSL)
 ========================================================

 For building TWRP for MSM8953 models only.